 A couple of Research Scientist positions are available in the laboratory of Dr. Tomomi Ichinose in the Department of Ophthalmology, Visual and Anatomical Sciences (OVAS) at the Wayne State University School of Medicine in Detroit, Michigan.

-We are seeking to hire highly motivated scientists who are interested in vision research and neuroscience.
-Using the mouse retina as a model system, we examine retinal neural networks, synapses, voltage-gated channels, and physiological outcomes.
-Particularly, we focus on (1) motion detection neural network and (2) ON and OFF neural signaling and light adaptation.
-The laboratory employs state-of-the-art techniques, including patch clamp, Ca imaging with Two-photon microscopy, immunohistochemistry, and AAV gene transfection.
+We are seeking to hire highly motivated scientists who are interested in neuroscience and vision research.
+We examine retinal neural networks, synapses, and physiological outcomes using the mouse retina as a model system.
+Mainly, we focus on (1) motion detection neural network and (2) ON and OFF neural signaling and light adaptation.
+The laboratory employs state-of-the-art techniques, including patch-clamp, Ca imaging with two-photon microscopy, multiple electrode array, immunohistochemistry, and AAV gene transfection.

 The successful candidate should have a B.S., Ph.D., or equivalent in neuroscience, vision research, cell biology, or related fields.
-Expertise in patch clamp is preferred but not required.
+Expertise in patch-clamp is preferred but not required.
 Interested candidates should apply at https://jobs.wayne.edu/applicants/jsp/shared/Welcome_css.jsp.
-Please be sure to select “Research Assistants/Associates” for position number 045549.
+Please select “Research Assistants/Associates” for position number 046369.
 Please attach a cover letter, curriculum vitae, and contact information for three references.